Be wary of joy without a source tangible, she cautions

 I hear the dry chuckle in my heart.

-“Huh huh, and you made certain you did not say a word of what you were sent to.”
+“Huh huh, and you made certain you did not say a word of what you were suppose to.”

 I carefully take my seat, adjust my cuffs, and make a show of rearranging the sullen looking cutlery on the table- which seem to have perked up with interest at the conversation (or is that reflection from the sunshine whose cunny rays have somehow boycotted the barricade of the heavy shutters?)